FAQ

 The state has 12 major watersheds, which include smaller sub-watersheds that often cross political boundaries.
 In addition, several of Louisiana’s watersheds are shared with Arkansas, Mississippi and Texas.
 However, none of Louisiana’s planning or political boundaries have been structured around watershed boundaries, as seen below.
 This presents significant challenges in floodplain management for watersheds that may include several communities with varying zoning laws, ordinances or funding streams for flood risk reduction.

-In August 2019, the Council on Watershed Management agreed to use these eight watershed regions as a starting point to coordinate efforts among parishes and distribute project funds.
+In August 2019, the Council on Watershed Management approved eight watershed regions as a starting point to coordinate efforts among parishes and distribute project funds.
+In 2023, the council approved a ninth region.
 The boundaries are subject to change based on regional input.

 Floodplain issues in Louisiana have historically been managed within political jurisdictions, often without the mechanisms to consider the effects on other jurisdictions or the surrounding watershed.
 Furthermore, state agencies operate with numerous mandates and responsibilities related to floodplain management that are outlined in codes, statutes or federal laws.
 The various ways in which these responsibilities and relevant programs are managed are often driven by the corresponding funding source, which creates the potential for siloed decision-making and communication.